| CloserLook > John > John 11:49-57 and 12:1-11 |

 On the other hand, Jesus was fully aware of God’s timing.

-He was the Passover Lamb, and He would not be sacrificed until
+He was the Passover Lamb, and He would not be sacrificed until Passover.

-V54 "Jesus therefore walked no more openly among the Jews; but went thence
+V 54 "Jesus therefore walked no more openly among the Jews; but went thence

 unto a country near to the wilderness, into a city called Ephraim, and there